How to keep your medical practice safe from unexpected intruders.

 Neil J Rubenking, PCMag’s lead security analyst, explained authentication as three possible factors.
 It could be, “something you know (such as a password), something you have (such as a hardware token or cell phone), and something you are (such as your fingerprint).”

 A typical multi factor authentication process would use one of each type.
-For example, a password, a key sent to a cell phone, and facial recognition.
+For example, a password, a key sent to a cell phone, and finger-print authentication.

 With two-factor security, you’re choosing two of these options for authentication.
 The first might be your password.
 The second might be a token, this could be a key sent to your phone through text message or it could be an RSA algorithm.
-Without going into too much explanation on RSA, it’s a highly safe form of security because it uses complicated encryption that changes rapidly.
+RSA, is a highly safe form of security because it uses complicated encryption that changes rapidly.

 Two-factor authentication isn’t new.
 It wasn’t only designed for software or apps, that’s just the latest use.
 When you think about it, we’ve been using 2FA for many years.
 If you use your bank card at an ATM, you’re using 2FA.
 The card itself is one form of authentication.
 The PIN you use is your second.
 Many automobiles use forms of this technology, with keycodes on the door and codes in the key fob.